Canaccord Genuity (:) Receives Consensus Rating of “” from Brokerages

-Canaccord Genuity (:) has been assigned a consensus recommendation of “N/A” from the zero research firms that are currently covering the stock, MarketBeat reports.
+Shares of Canaccord Genuity (:) have been given a consensus rating of “N/A” by the zero brokerages that are covering the firm, Marketbeat reports.

 Canaccord Genuity Company Profile